 Once the trademark has registered, the Canadian trademarks office will issue a digital certificate of registration.
 No hard copy of this certificate is issued.

-The registered trademark in Canada will remain so for 15 years.
-Trademarks may be renewed every 15 years.
+Trademarks filed after July 2019 that are successfully registered in Canada will remain so for 10 years.
+Trademarks may be renewed every 10 years.
 If a trademark expires it may still be renewed during the grace period of 6 months after the expiration date.

 If a registered trademark is not used for period of more than three (3) years, third parties may present cancellation actions on the ground of non-use.
 In certain circumstances non-use may be justified.